algolia/instantsearch-labs/dynamic-faceting-qr/react-instantsearch/README.md

 ## Dynamically displaying facets

 In our query rules we made four possible dynamic facets: categories, type, brand, price.
 We now want to display these in a React InstantSearch app.
-First let's create a start:
+First let's create a basic React InstantSearch interface without any facets:

 ```js
 import React from 'react';